omgpiu/effector-article/src/LessonOne/README.md

 Now it's time to create an event by [createEvent](https://effector.dev/docs/api/effector/createEvent).
 Simply speaking, event is a function with or without payload.
 Events work as triggers to start chain of actions.
 TS will help us to understand do we need payload or not.
-I gave a payload as a number and now, when I'm going to use this event, it's waiting for number payload.
+I gave a payload as a number and now, when I'm going to use this event, it's waiting for payload as a number.

 ```ts
 export const setHoveredRating = createEvent<number>()